In this article, you will learn:

 A Quick Overview of the Tulip App Editor

-The Steps List on the left shows the list of steps including the Master Layout.
+The Steps List on the left shows the list of steps including the Base Layout.

-Any formatting or layout edits you make to the Master Layout will automatically apply to each individual Step in the app.
+Any formatting or layout edits you make to the Base Layout will automatically apply to each individual Step in the app.

-You can alter the Master Layout within each Step by "unlocking" individual elements in the Context Pane on the right.
+You can alter the Base Layout within each Step by "unlocking" individual elements in the Context Pane on the right.

-On the right side of the Toolbar there are additional tools you can use to cut, copy, paste and layer the objects in the Tulip App Editor.
+On the right side of the Toolbar there are additional tools you can use to layer the objects in the Tulip App Editor.

 The Context Pane on the right side of the screen is where you handle all of the formatting and logic in the app.